 Item Number 8.
-How many times has your current spouse been married (including annulled marriages and marriages to the same person)?
-If your current spouse has been married before, provide the following information about your current spouse's prior spouse including spouse's prior spouse full name, immigration status, date of birth, country of birth, country of citizenship or nationality, date of marriage with prior spouse, date marriage ended with prior spouse, and how the marriage ended with prior spouse.
-If your current spouse had more than one previous marriage, use Part 16.
-Additional Information to provide the information requested.
+How many times has your current spouse been married (including annulled marriages, marriages to other people, and marriages to the same person)?
+If your current spouse has been married before, provide the following information about your current spouse's prior spouse including your current spouse's prior spouse's full legal name, immigration status (if known), date of birth, country of birth, country of citizenship or nationality, date of marriage with prior spouse, date marriage ended with prior spouse, and how the marriage ended with prior spouse.
+If your current spouse had more than one previous marriage, use a separate sheet of paper to provide the information requested.
 If your spouse was married to the same person more than one time, provide the requested information about each marriage separately.

 Item Number 9.
-If you were married before, provide the requested information about your prior spouse including full name, immigration status, date of birth, country of birth, country of citizenship or nationality, date of marriage with prior spouse, date marriage ended with prior spouse, and how the marriage ended with prior spouse.
-If you have more than one previous marriage, provide that information in the space provided in Part 16.
-Additional Information.
+If you were married before, provide the requested information about your prior spouse including full legal name, immigration status (if known), date of birth, country of birth, country of citizenship or nationality, date of marriage with prior spouse, date marriage ended with prior spouse, and how the marriage ended with prior spouse.
+If you have more than one previous marriage, provide that information on a separate sheet of paper.
 If you were married to the same person more than one time, provide the requested information about each marriage separately.